ASO Iron Condor Strategy

 ASO thesis for this iron condor

-The market-implied 1-standard-deviation range for ASO extends from approximately $41.77 on the downside to $59.37 on the upside.
+The market-implied 1-standard-deviation range for ASO extends from approximately $41.20 on the downside to $53.02 on the upside.
 A ASO iron condor is a delta-neutral premium-collection structure that pays off when ASO stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current ASO IV rank near 89.38% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on ASO at 60.70%.
+Current ASO IV rank near 34.67% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on ASO should anchor more to the directional view and the expected-move geometry.
 As a Consumer Cyclical name, ASO options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to ASO-specific events.

 ASO iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 ASO positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move ASO alongside the broader basket even when ASO-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on ASO carry tail risk when realized volatility exceeds the implied move; review historical ASO earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current ASO chain quotes before placing a trade.